Jacquard Fabric: A Deep Dive!

 I do love a variety of fabrics and materials when it comes to designing and constructing garments, but one that sits close to the top of my list has to be jacquard fabric!

-It is known for its avant-garde design and long-lasting quality, but Jacquard has woven itself into the complex history of the textile industry – quite literally using the jacquard loom!
-But what is Jacquard fabric, exactly?
-How did it garner such a reputation within the industry?
-And what gives it its longevity?
+It is known (by me) for its very cool design and long-lasting quality, but Jacquard long ago wove itself into the complex history of the textile industry – quite literally using the jacquard loom!

-The history of Jacquard traces itself all the way back to the 6th-century Italian Brocade.
-Brocade is a highly decorative shuttle-woven fabric made from high-quality colored silks and has often had luxurious gold and silver thread woven into its stunning patterns.
+The history of Jacquard can be traced way back to the 6th-century Italian Brocade, which is a highly decorative shuttle-woven fabric made from high-quality colored silks.
+It often had luxurious gold and silver thread woven into its stunning patterns.

 When the French Revolution had ended, Jacquard returned to the textile industry, where he would finally transform his dream into reality.
 He invented a straightforward yet innovative way that simplified the process of weaving intricate patterns using machines instead of artists – though in my opinion it takes an artist to be able to come up with some of the detailed and beautiful jacquard fabrics that I have seen!